microsoft/live-share/welcome/welcome-owner.md

 ### 3. Start a collaboration session and share your content

 Open a folder, project, or solution, and simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.
-When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.

 ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

 ### 4. Send someone the invite link

-Send the link over e-mail, Slack, Skype, etc. and once someone joins you can begin immediately working with them!
+Send the link over e-mail, Slack, Skype, etc. and when opened in a browser will allows them to join a collaboration session that shares contents of the folder, project, or solution you opened.

 Note that the **person you invite does not need to sign up or be accepted in the private limited preview**.
 The web page for the invite link contains everything they need to know to download, install needed tools, and join the collaboration session.
 (However, they will not be able to _create_ their own collaboration sessions until they've been accepted in the preview.)